keptn/lifecycle-toolkit/docs/docs/guides/evaluations.md

 If everything is fine, the deployment continues.

-## Create KeptnAppContext for App level Evaluations
+## Create KeptnAppContext for app level evaluations

 To execute pre-/post-deployment evaluations for a `KeptnApp`, create a `KeptnAppContext` resource with the same name and in the same `namespace` as the `KeptnApp`.